Would you eat fish that's over a week old?

 At the lunch, Bil passed around a tray holding the 16-day-old halibut, skin, and slime intact.
 Rose sniffed the slime and tasted it, then nodded approvingly.
 "I'll take one with extra slime."

 Duguid tried it too and agreed with him.
 "It has a lovely seaweed taste."

 "With filets they would deteriorate more quickly," Bil said.
 "I order as much whole fish in as I can; it protects the flesh longer.
 So even though the filets I'm selling in the case came in today, they might not be as tasty as the seven-day-old halibut that's been stored as a whole fish.
 Flavours do develop with time."

-As we tasted the three different ages of fish, which had been pan-fried and served simply with a wedge of lemon, it became obvious where the flavor was.
+As we tasted the three different ages of fish, which had been pan-fried and served simply with a wedge of lemon, it became obvious where the flavour was.

 "The really fresh one," said Kuypers, pointing to her plate, "it really doesn't taste like anything."

 The oldest one had a touch of funk but nothing off-putting; the middle one, aged one week, tasted like all the halibut I've ever had.
 The week-old fish was the norm.

 "Foodie culture is so obsessed with farm-to-table and we're lurching toward a kind of understanding about fish, where we are finally talking about sustainability.
 But we've made this jump without even knowing the basics of how the fish get caught and processed," Bil explained.